TongShan4869/Figure-Handbook/README.md

 ![](https://i.imgur.com/IPr4jyv.png)

+> We will focus on generating plots useing **MNE** in next tutorial!
+(Doc in prep!)

 # Other programs

 ## Assembling multiple panel figures outside of python
-For figures/images that need to be assembled into one figure with multiple panels, we could use graphic editing programs, such as Adobe Illustrator, Adobe Photoshop, Inkscape, MS PowerPoint, etc.
+For figures/images that need to be assembled into one figure with multiple panels, we could use graphic editing programs, such as Adobe Illustrator, Adobe Photoshop, Inkscape, MS PowerPoint, etc. There are also web-based editors, such as photopea.

 Things need to be keep in mind when creating multiple panel figures: